-D.3.4 Additional proficiency testing requirements
+D.3.4 Additional proficiency testing requirements for the 17GSAP testing

 D.3.4.1 NVLAP, in collaboration with all CST validation programs, considers the validation reports submitted to the validation programs as ongoing proficiency tests.
 Unsatisfactory performance in proficiency testing or substantial errors in the reports submitted to any of the validation programs may result in suspension or revocation of accreditation.
 For more information, see clause 3.10.